About Freedom with Food

 • an initial meeting, so that you can make an informed decision about whether a course of sessions would be right for you.
 (If they wouldn’t be right for you, information about any known alternative sources of help will be given.)
 To arrange a meeting, you are warmly invited to make contact.

 • a course of sessions to support you in healing any difficulties with food, in transforming any body image concerns or in improving your self-esteem.
-This may involve discovering and making changes to your fundamental ways of being with yourself, others and life.
+This may involve discovering and making deep changes to your everyday experience of being yourself, being with others and being in the world.
 To find out more, you are welcome to contact Lena to arrange an initial meeting.

-You may also be interested in the Freedom with Food blog, which includes reflections, ideas for how to deepen your understanding, and tips on how to put this understanding into action.
+You may also be interested in the Freedom with Food blog, which offers some self-help ideas.

 What happens in appointments?